steinbring/jws.dev/experience.md

 #### AngularJS

 - In 2013, I introduced my employer to AngularJS, began teaching my fellow developers about its promise for what it could do for us, and started using it with production applications.
-- In 2014 and 2015, I [wrote several articles about how to leverage AngularJS best](https://jws.news/tag/angularjs/) and wrote several small projects using it.
+- In 2014 and 2015, I [wrote several articles about leveraging AngularJS best](https://jws.news/tag/angularjs/) and wrote several small projects using it.

 #### Rivets.js

 - I discovered Rivets.js in 2015 after joining [Quality Matters](resume.html#application-developer).
-Their product needed a binding and templating solution and I couldn't justify adding AngularJS.
+Their product needed a binding and templating solution, and I couldn't justify adding AngularJS.
 Rivets was lightweight and robust enough to fit the need since it is only 6.2kb minified and gzipped (including dependencies).
 - I [published several articles on Rivets in 2015 and 2016](https://jws.news/tag/rivets-js/) and presented about it at [MilwaukeeJS](https://www.meetup.com/milwaukeejs/).

 #### Vue.js